-The Governing Body is responsible for the strategic leadership of the school in partnership with the Headteacher, Senior Leadership Team (SLT) and Chapel St Community Schools Trust.
-The Governing Body also focuses specifically on the progress the school is making on each of its priorities and those identified by Ofsted.
+The Local Academy Board is responsible for the strategic leadership of the school in partnership with the Headteacher, Senior Leadership Team (SLT) and Chapel St Community Schools Trust.
+The Local Academy Board also focuses specifically on the progress the school is making on each of its priorities and those identified by Ofsted.

-Each individual Governor takes responsibility for a different aspect of the school and its development.
+Each individual Local Academy Board Member takes responsibility for a different aspect of the school and its development.
 Many of these are specifically linked to part of the school improvement plan, although some sit outside of that.
-Each Governor will visit the school at least twice a term to assess how well the school is progressing in each area, measured against the relevant targets and indicators.
-They then report back to the full Governing Body who have the opportunity to ask questions and provide challenge.
+Each Local Academy Board Member will visit the school at least twice a term to assess how well the school is progressing in each area, measured against the relevant targets and indicators.
+They then report back to the Local Academy Board who have the opportunity to ask questions and provide challenge.

 Trustees Register of Business Interests and Audited Annual Accounts